Maxfrobi/Snuzzle_Game/README.md

 - **Or something else happens** that I haven't discovered yet.
 Please reach out if this happens!

 Things to note: When you open the game, a colorful screen will appear alongside a black console window (this one may be covered by the colorful screen).
 The console window is useful for the level editor and can be ignored for now.
 Try using “Alt + Tab” to switch between different windows, to verify that both are present.
+Also note that I recommend using Visual Studio (not VS Code) if you want to tinker with the source code, as it's what I used to code this game and as such it is the format that everything is set up in.
+No doubt it's possible to open and fiddle with this in another code editor, but there's probably some hassle attached to that.

 **2. How to win the game:**<br><br>The goal of the game is to **complete all the levels**.
 You complete a level by **covering all of the white dotted "Victory Tiles"**, turning them into yellow full-bordered Victory Tiles.<br>If you are a personal friend of mine and you can't figure it out, gladly call me and I'll try to explain it better :P